2.1.10. Ransomware detect engine

 • In the interface named Kibana UI

-• After selected the alert, click on the `Open host SMB activity` command of the `Actions` menu.
+• After selecting the alert, click on the `Open host SMB activity` command of the `Actions` menu.

 Kibana is opened on the `Ransomware` category of the `Alerts ` section.